6th Cycle Event Dates:

 • Students must be a second year OT or OTA student in Tennessee by the beginning of the Mentorship Program Cycle

-Pairings will be based on the number of mentors and mentees, area of interest, and practice area, as well as location and other personal and professional characteristics.
+Pairings will be based on the number of mentors and mentees, area(s) of interest, and practice area, as well as location and other personal and professional characteristics.
 TNOTA will take diversity, equity, and inclusion into account when assigning mentorship pairings.
-While we will make every effort to pair all applicants, we cannot guarantee a mentorship pairing during this fourth Mentorship Program cycle.
-At the end of this 8-month Cycle, if you wish to continue your mentorship pairing or request a new pairing, you will have an opportunity to communicate your preference.
-ALL mentors and mentees must apply for the following program cycle if you wish to participate in the next Mentorship Program Cycle.
+While we will make every effort to pair all applicants, we cannot guarantee a mentorship pairing during this 6th Mentorship Program cycle.
 Please email [email protected] with any questions.

 Program Benefits

-• Clear month-to-month guidelines
+• Clear month-to-month guidelines with lesson plan template

-• List of Suggested Topics provided
+• List of Suggested Topics provided to guide monthly meetings

-• Opportunity to build professional relationships
+• Opportunity to build professional relationships and network

 Frequently Asked Questions (FAQs)